What are the Signs of Dissatisfaction in a Relationship?

-Signs of dissatisfaction in a couple
+Signs of dissatisfaction in a relationship

-We should be proactive so as to avoid that these small differences turn into a cause for separation.
+But, if you’re more proactive, you can keep these small differences turn into a cause for separation.

 Not feeling supported by the other person

-Arguing over trifles
+Arguing over tiny things

 Not having the same ideals as a couple